Doctor tells U.S. court drug not suitable for Arkansas executions

 The convicted murderers scheduled to die have asked U.S. District Judge Kristine Baker in Little Rock to halt their executions, saying the state's rush to the death chamber was unconstitutional.
 Baker set a Thursday deadline for evidence.

-Lawyers for Arkansas, which has not had an execution in 12 years, have told the court that the drug in question, midazolam, has been used in executions in other states and its lethal injection protocols pass constitutional muster.
+Lawyers for Arkansas, which has not had an execution for 12 years, have told the court the drug in question, midazolam, has been used in executions in other states and its lethal injection protocols pass constitutional muster.

 "It would be malpractice for me to do an appendectomy using midazolam as an anesthetic," he said.
 He was a witness for the inmates and on cross examination said he was a death penalty opponent.